 What’s a Dental Implant?

 A dental implant is a small, titanium root device that’s surgically inserted into your jawbone, where your teeth’s roots once rested.
 The titanium is biocompatible, and as your jawbone heals, it fuses to the implant, securing it in place as though it were a natural, healthy tooth root.
-Once the jawbone is healed, an appropriate dental prosthesis (i.e., dental crown, bridge, or denture) can be affixed to the implant(s) for unmatched stability.
+Once the jawbone is healed, an appropriate dental prosthesis (i.e., implant crown, bridge, or denture) can be affixed to the implant(s) for unmatched stability.
 The beauty of dental implants is that they can replace any number of lost teeth, from one to all of them.
-If you already wear a dental bridge or denture, you may still be able to upgrade your current prosthetic with the addition of dental implants.
+If you already wear a dental bridge or denture, you may still be able to upgrade your current prosthetic with the addition of safe dental implants.

 The Science of Dental Implants & Jawbone Preservation